emarcey/sppr/README.md

 ### Tags

-Something to flag recipes/ingredients as vegan, vegetarian, gluten, dairy, alcohol, etc
+Something to flag recipes/ingredients as vegan, vegetarian, gluten, dairy, alcohol, various allergens, etc

+### Accounts

+so you can define your "I have this already" ingredients